-Astrocytomas are classified as low grade or high grade based on how they look under the microscope.
 Treatment for astrocytoma usually includes surgery to remove the tumor.
-Chemotherapy or radiation therapy are often used along with surgery to kill any remaining cancer cells.
-Other treatments may be used based on the type of tumor.
+Patients may also have chemotherapy or radiation therapy.
+Other treatments such as targeted therapy or immunotherapy may be used based on the type of tumor.

-Signs and symptoms of childhood astrocytoma can vary.
-Some tumors do not cause any symptoms until they grow to be very large.
-In some cases, symptoms may be gradual and hard to notice, especially in low-grade astrocytoma.
-Other times, symptoms may be severe and develop quickly, especially in the case of high-grade or fast-growing tumors.
+Some tumors do not cause any symptoms until they become large.
+Symptoms may be gradual and hard to notice.
+Other times, symptoms may be severe and develop quickly.

-Symptoms of astrocytoma depend on factors such as the child’s age, where the tumor is located, the size of the tumor, and how fast the tumor grows.
+Symptoms of astrocytoma depend on factors such as the child’s age, the tumor’s location and size, and how fast the tumor grows.

 Astrocytoma symptoms in children may include: